 Director of Collaborative Piano

-Pianist Anna Cal is the director of collaborative piano performance and interpretation on the Mahler Project.
-She will be giving solo studio coachings to the pianists, as well as ensemble coaching to the singer-pianist duos on the course, and she will give masterclasses and workshops on song interpretation to our pianists, singers, and auditor participants.
+Pianist Anna Cal is the director of collaborative piano performance and interpretation on the Art Song Projects.
+She gives solo studio coachings to the pianists, as well as ensemble coaching to the singer-pianist duos on the course, and she gives masterclasses and workshops on song interpretation to our pianists, singers, and auditor participants.